Thomas Gumbleton: Catholic teaching regarding gay rights

-Gumbleton has written extensively on Catholic teaching regarding homosexuality.
-Gumbleton often draws from his personal experience of having a gay brother.
+Gumbleton wrote extensively on Catholic teaching regarding homosexuality.
+Gumbleton often drew from his personal experience of having a gay brother.
 During his time as auxiliary bishop of Detroit, Gumbleton wore a mitre at a church service that displayed symbols of the cross, a rainbow and a pink triangle.
 The pink triangle caused particular complaints by some due to its use to identify gay men in Nazi concentration camps.
 Gumbleton also came into the public eye before the Vatican's Instruction with regard to the ordination of gay men was released, arguing against a ban in a 2007 issue of America.

 Church structure and pacifism

-In 2012, Gumbleton signed the Catholic Scholars' Jubilee Declaration on reform of authority in the Catholic Church.
+In 2012, Gumbleton signed the Catholic Scholars' Jubilee Declaration on the reform of authority in the Catholic Church.
 On January 14, 2020, he declared that Catholics should not participate in US wars.